Lepiota: Description

 Fruit bodies of Lepiota species are almost all agaricoid (Lepiota viridigleba is the sole sequestrate species in the genus), most (but not all) having comparatively small caps (less than 10 cm in diameter) and slender stems.
 The cap cuticle (surface skin) typically splits as the cap expands, breaking up into concentric rings of scales towards the margin.
 The gills beneath the cap are white to cream (rarely yellow) and are free (not joined to the stem).
 The gills are covered by a partial veil when young, which typically ruptures to leave a cuff-like ring (sometimes ephemeral) often with additional scaly remains on the stem.
 Several species have a distinct, often rubbery, smell.
 The spore print is white to cream.
 The spores are usually (but not always) dextrinoid (turning red-brown in an iodine-based reagent).

-Habitat and distribution
+Habitat and ecology

+The genus has a cosmopolitan distribution, but with a preference for warm areas, meaning there are fewer species in colder climates.
+Around 400 species are currently recognized worldwide.
 Most if not all Lepiota species are nitrophilic, with a preference for calcareous soils.
 They typically occur in rich humus in broadleaf or conifer woodland, in northern Europe often among nettles (Urtica dioica) or dog's mercury (Mercurialis perennis).
 A few species are more frequently found in calcareous grassland or in dunes.

-The genus has a cosmopolitan distribution, but with a preference for warm areas, meaning there are fewer species in colder climates.
-Around 400 species are currently recognized worldwide.
+Adults of the pleasing fungus beetle Tritoma biguttata affinis have been from an unidentified "Lepiota or Amanita" species, but it does not seem to be a regular food source for them.